Galadri

 /v1/schedules/:idGET, PATCH, DELETERead, update, or soft-delete one schedule by UUID.

-/v1/sessions/:idGET, PATCH, DELETERead a session, update hidden/unread metadata, or soft-delete it.
+/v1/sessions/:idGET, PATCH, DELETERead a session, update unread or developer visibility metadata, or soft-delete it.

 /v1/sessions/:id/messagesGETList messages for one chat session.